mohitpai/journey-optimizer.en/help/using/messages/get-started-in-app.md

 In-App messages are created in the context of a campaign.
 Make sure you have the correct permissions on Journey Optimizer campaigns before starting.
 [Learn more](../campaigns/get-started-with-campaigns.md#campaign-prerequisites)

-Once done, ou can create, configure and sent your first In-App message.
+Once done, you can create, configure and sent your first In-App message.
 Learn how to achieve this in [this section](create-in-app.md).